mesa-dot-dev/miniwiki-interview/README.md

 # MiniWiki - Repository Intelligence Interview

-A minimal Next.js application for building an intelligent repository indexing and Q&A system.
-This project serves as a coding interview to assess how candidates would approach building a DeepWiki-style tool.
+A minimal Next.js application for chatting with this specific repository.

 ## Quick Start